 This post is almost as long-awaited as the remodel itself – our kitchen is finally done!
 Well, to be honest, it's been functional since May, but we've been waiting on those last design details before it felt truly complete.

 Despite working in the kitchen for past couple months, Jim and I still repeatedly catch ourselves in moment of disbelief that this is our house.
 Our previous kitchen – while livable – was on the short list for renovation since we purchased the house in 2012.
-It wasn't great.
-Other cosmetic fix-ups took priority at the time, but we fully knew the kitchen had to be gutted and rebuilt – not only for our own function and sanity, but for eventual resale value (although now, I can't imagine leaving this space).
+Cosmetic fix-ups took priority at the time, but we fully knew the kitchen had to be gutted and rebuilt – not only for our own function, but for eventual resale value (although now, I can't imagine leaving this space).

 The entire process was full of long days, late nights, 700 million trips to Home Depot, and the DUST— omg, the dust!
 It was a ton of work to do this ourselves, as a small crew, but it was fun to experience the full start-to-finish.
 This never would have happened without my amazing father in law as our contractor, and without he and Jim working their butts off for weeks on end.
 There were a lot of little problems to solve along the way, and they left no stone unturned—for which I'm so grateful.

 The 'before' photos look even more shocking now that the new space is done.
 I look back and can't believe we made it work for as long as we did.
-You can click through the gallery below to see what we started with!
+You can click through the gallery below to see the before photos!

 The previous kitchen was dated (blue countertops...) and lacked storage and counter space.
-We were bursting at the seams, as you can tell by the amount of clutter everywhere.
-The cabinets are definitely from the 1950s—I can't believe they weren't updated for so many years.
+We were bursting at the seams, as you can tell by the amount of clutter we had.

 The appliances were in awkward locations – particularly the stove – so a new arrangement was also in order.
-We had to move plumbing, add gas lines, and of course all new lighting and electrical, but this was made easier by gutting the walls, ceiling, and floor down to the studs.
+We moved plumbing, added gas lines, and of course all new lighting and electrical, but this was made easier by gutting the walls, ceiling, and floor down to the studs.

 There was also a slight hump in the floor, caused by two joists that had buckled, so that was fixed and flattened out.
 We ripped out the soffit and faux brick facing, all the plaster, and replaced the walls and ceiling with drywall.